tmcombi/tmcombi/README.md

 If you have issues in running the training or evaluation for your data, please contact the authors.

 # Howto run unit tests
-At the moment of writing CMake builds multiple targets representing different unit tests.
+At the moment of writing CMake builds multiple targets, one of them "unit_tests" representing the whole collection of unit tests.
 We use boost unit tests.
-You can also consult Jenkins/tmcombi.Jenkinsfile, where we run all these unit tests.
+You can also consult Jenkins/tmcombi.Jenkinsfile, where we run this target.

 # Next steps